Sup2point0/stranger-quarkdown/docs/walkthrough/what-is-squarkdown.md

 Squarkdown does that all for you.
 You tell it where to find `.md` files, and it’ll search your repo for them and export them to `.svx` files in your site’s directory.
 You can provide metadata and other preprocessing directives through Squarkdown-flavoured Markdown

-Squarkdown is built for integration with [Svelte], [SvelteKit] and [MDsveX].
+Squarkdown is built for integration with [Svelte](https://svelte.dev/), [SvelteKit](https://svelte.dev/docs/kit) and [MDsveX](https://mdsvex.pngwn.io/).
 If it isn’t clear already, it is a pretty niche tool!
 Exactly what sorts of projects Squarkdown can be used for are explored in [Project Requirements].